dewangsolanki3/To-Do-List/README.md

 # To-Do-List
-A TO-Do app made out of Javascript ES-6.
+A TO-Do app using JavaScript and HTML CSS for UI